Projects

 Ecologically and economically sustainable mesopelagic fisheries (MEESO)

-In the MEESO project researchers look—together with the industry—into whether organisms living deep in the oceans can be exploited in an ecologically and economically sustainable way.
+In the MEESO project researchers looked—together with the industry—into whether organisms living deep in the oceans can be exploited in an ecologically and economically sustainable way.

 Read about the MEESO project at the website: click here

-The overall goal of MEESO is to quantify the spatio-temporal distributions of biomass, production and ecosystem role of mesopelagic resources and to assess options to sustainably manage and govern their exploitation.
-To reach this goal, MEESO will create new knowledge and data on the mesopelagic community, its biodiversity, drivers of its biomass, its role in carbon sequestration, its role in the oceanic ecosystem and its interactions with the epipelagic community which includes several important commercial fish stocks.
-Besides applying state of the art experimental and quantitative methods, MEESO will develop and implement new acoustic and trawling technologies necessary for the knowledge and data generation in relation to this largely unknown and remote part of marine ecosystems.
-MEESO includes a significant amount of in-kind financing for technology development and scientific surveys.
+The overall goal of MEESO was to quantify the spatio-temporal distributions of biomass, production and ecosystem role of mesopelagic resources and to assess options to sustainably manage and govern their exploitation.
+To reach this goal, MEESO created new knowledge and data on the mesopelagic community, its biodiversity, drivers of its biomass and its role in carbon sequestration, its role in the oceanic ecosystem and its interactions with the epipelagic community which includes several important commercial fish stocks.
+Besides applying state of the art experimental and quantitative methods, MEESO developed and implemented new acoustic and trawling technologies necessary for the knowledge and data generation in relation to this largely unknown and remote part of marine ecosystems.

-MEESO will apply the new knowledge and data to determine the potential of the mesopelagic biomass to be sustainably exploited for products included in the human food chain.
-For the first time combining leading experts in science, engineering, fisheries and governance, MEESO will develop commercial fishing and processing technologies and mapping of contaminant and nutrient contents to explore the basis for a viable fishery and creation of jobs.
+MEESO applied the new knowledge and data to determine the potential of the mesopelagic biomass to be sustainably exploited for products included in the human food chain.
+For the first time combining leading experts in science, engineering, fisheries and governance, MEESO tested the ability to develop commercial fishing and processing technologies and mapping of contaminant and nutrient contents to explore the basis for a viable fishery and creation of jobs.
 Mesopelagic organisms represent one of the largest unexploited resource left in the world’s oceans, with a recent biomass estimate at 10 billion metric tons.
-The new tools and technologies, as well as assessment and management roadmaps, developed in MEESO will establish the trade-offs between exploitation, sustainability and viability of the resource, and identify options for its governance.
+The new tools and technologies, as well as assessment and management roadmaps, developed in MEESO helped the industry to understand more about the bottlenecks of implementing a fishery on such a novel and unexplored part of our oceans.
+There is still some way to go but we now have improved knowledge on the trade-offs between exploitation, sustainability and viability of the resource and options for its governance.

 Can mesopelagic fish be used as feed sources for salmon aquaculture?